 • Write access to AI Sources in Nutrient Workflow Automation.

 • In Workflow Automation, AI Sources is the settings area where you create and manage AI connections.
-An AI source combines the AI provider, selected model, and stored credential, and it can be reused across AI features such as using AI data extraction to populate forms, generating forms using AI, and agentic approval.
+An AI source combines the AI provider, selected model, and stored credential, and it can be reused across AI features such as using AI data extraction to populate forms, generating forms using AI, agentic approval, and Workflow’s Workflow Assistant.

 • AI Sources is managed from Settings in your system configuration.
 Setup relies on credentials stored in Credential Center, so this access is typically limited to administrators.
 If you need write access to create or edit AI sources, contact your Workflow Automation system administrator.